 UCL

-You will learn new ways of recording your observations and ideas through sketching, drawing, photography, collage, film, model-making and writing.
-You will navigate the Summer School through a series of lectures, podcasts, readings, demonstrations and hands-on tasks.
+You will learn new ways of recording your observations and ideas through sketching, drawing, photography, collage, film, model-making, and writing.
+You will receive a holistic overview of the different subject areas within the Built Environment and be taught by academics from different departments who are specialists in their field.

 25 PROGRAMME PLACES